-Which proves that by default cloud 9 on Linux has Java7 installed.
+This proves that by default cloud 9 on Linux has Java7 installed.
 So let’s proceed with step 2.

 Step 2: Install Latest Security Updates

 After checking the java version now we know that we need to install java8.
-But before doing that let’s install latest security updates.
-It’s a good security practice to update latest security updates.
+But before doing that let’s install the latest security updates.
+It’s a good security practice to update the latest security updates.

 sudo yum -y update